 The recent decade has seen a rapid boom in applying gamification concepts in different markets as companies and organizations implement them with open arms.
-It’s reasonable: gamification is an ultimate tool for the increase of engagement and efficiency for any business.
-More than that, gamification is an essential element of any company’s digital transformation that’s why we’ve decided to explore its possibilities on a deep level.
+It’s reasonable: gamification is the ultimate tool for increasing engagement and efficiency for any business.
+More than that, gamification is an essential element of any company’s digital transformation.
+That’s why we’ve decided to explore its possibilities on a deep level.

 What is gamification?
-It is the process game-based techniques integration into non-gaming environments in order to engage people, solve problems and analyze users’ behavior patterns.
+It is the process game-based techniques integration into non-gaming environments to engage people, solve problems and analyze users’ behavior patterns.
 Its usage can benefit a wide variety of industries.
-While some people think that gamification market is limited exclusively to E-commerce, education, advertising/marketing and entertainment, gamification benefits are extended to manufacturing, retail, utility, healthcare and electronics industries, as well as financial and global consulting services.
+While some people think that the gamification market is limited exclusively to E-commerce, education, advertising/marketing, and entertainment, gamification benefits are extended to manufacturing, retail, utility, healthcare, and electronics industries, as well as financial and global consulting services.

 Boosting Engagement & Productivity

 In the business context, gamification allows implementing game mechanics into any business application.
 It can increase the productivity of the workforce or the interest of customers in various companies’ products.
-A gamification system encourages people, motivates them and helps to make better decisions by influencing humans’ natural desires for competition, accomplishment and achievement.
+A gamification system encourages people, motivates them, and helps them to make better decisions by influencing humans’ natural desires for competition, accomplishment, and achievement.

-Having originated from video games, gamification finds its application in different fields, but most frequently it is used in the consumer or employee worlds.
-According to Gallup’s 2016 The Worldwide Employee Engagement Crisis report, only 13 percent of employees are engaged with their jobs.
-The introduction of gamification concepts into the business practice of such companies as Nike, eBay, Starbucks, IBM, NBC has resulted in a significant improvement of the situation.
+Having originated from video games, gamification finds its application in different fields, but most frequently, it is used in the consumer or employee worlds.
+According to Gallup’s 2016 Worldwide Employee Engagement Crisis report, only 13% of employees are engaged with their jobs.
+The introduction of gamification concepts into the business practice of such companies as Nike, eBay, Starbucks, IBM, and NBC has resulted in a significant improvement in the situation.

 Gamification In Healthcare

 The continued proliferation of mobile devices and wearables observed over the recent decades has opened more opportunities for the gamification market.
-A prominent example is healthcare and wellness market.
-As this industry becomes increasingly costlier today, insurance companies, employers and healthcare providers struggle to keep people away from hospitals by managing their state of health through achievement-based activities.
+A prominent example is the healthcare and wellness market.
+As this industry becomes increasingly costlier today, insurance companies, employers, and healthcare providers struggle to keep people away from hospitals by managing their health through achievement-based activities.

-Gamification of the wellness sector provides a variety of benefits for healthcare companies, such as increasing the employee engagement, lowering costs, improving outcomes, motivating patients to follow health care plans, changing user behaviour in an easy way.
+Gamification of the wellness sector provides a variety of benefits for healthcare companies, such as increasing employee engagement, lowering costs, improving outcomes, motivating patients to follow healthcare plans, and changing user behavior in an easy way.

-A good example is Apple, which has long enough been forcing its way into healthcare with such devices as Apple Watch and iPhones, the owners of which are encouraged to accomplish different care or fitness tasks in order to get a reward.
+A good example is Apple, which has long enough been forcing its way into healthcare with such devices as Apple Watch and iPhones, whose owners are encouraged to accomplish different care or fitness tasks to get a reward.

-Fitocracy is another great example of the app which gives users the feeling of the progress through experience and leveling up.
+Fitocracy is another great example of an app that gives users the feeling of progress through experience and leveling up.
 Quests and achievements help users to find each other and create online fitness groups.
-In this way, Fitocracy encourages users other to work out and eat a healthy food.
+This way, Fitocracy encourages users to work out and eat healthy food.

 How Is SAP Using Gamification?

-The software giant SAP AG has been involved using gamification since 2006, and in 2015 it introduced its own cloud-based gamification platform.
-The arrival of this large business software vendor signalled a new phase in the gamification industry as it enabled its shift from a niche to mainstream technology.
+The software giant SAP AG has been involved in using gamification since 2006, and in 2015 it introduced its cloud-based gamification platform.
+The arrival of this large business software vendor signaled a new phase in the gamification industry as it enabled its shift from a niche to mainstream technology.

-SAP Cloud Platform Gamification allows introducing gamification concepts to large enterprise systems.
-The platform offers administration environment for managing and developing game mechanics, web API for easy integration of applications, suite of widgets, real-time feedback, gamification analytics for continuously improving the game concepts and Single-sign-on (SSO) support provided by SAP ID Service.
+SAP Cloud Platform Gamification allows the introduction of gamification concepts to large enterprise systems.
+The platform offers an administration environment for managing and developing game mechanics, web API for easy integration of applications, a suite of widgets, real-time feedback, gamification analytics for continuously improving the game concepts, and Single-sign-on (SSO) support provided by SAP ID Service.

 SAP Cloud Platform Benefits

-With our experience in SAP implementation and game design, we at Softengi decided to test SAP Cloud Platform Gamification to highlight some advantages which can play a key role for the users, as well as those aspects of the platform that are still requiring further development.
+With our experience in SAP implementation and game design, we at Softengi decided to test SAP Cloud Platform Gamification to highlight some advantages which can play a key role for the users, as well as those aspects of the platform that still require further development.

-The system provides distribution for teams and makes the process of data analysis more convenient by defining the efficiency of the whole group of people so that there is no need to consider the results of individual members of the group and manually determine the average value.
+- The system provides distribution for teams and makes the process of data analysis more convenient by defining the efficiency of the whole group of people so that there is no need to consider the results of individual group members and manually determine the average value.

-The system of notifications.
-SAP Cloud Platform Gamification notifies players about events, the points they earned or achievements in the application.
-It helps to engage players in gaming experience by giving them positive reinforcement.
+- The system of notifications.
+SAP Cloud Platform Gamification notifies players about events, the points they earned, or achievements in the application.
+It helps to engage players in the gaming experience by giving them positive reinforcement.
 Additionally, this platform offers the developer an opportunity to create in a simple and intuitive way a sequence of actions, a so-called chain of quests.

-There are some issues as well but we are working on their solution.
-Although the developers cannot set change the application design and adapt it to their own content, the system allows only to change the icons of badges, user images and missions.
+There are some issues as well, but we are working on their solution.
+Although the developers cannot set change the application design and adapt it to their content, the system allows only to change the icons of badges, user images, and missions.

-Currently, SAP gamification solution does not offer mechanics of daily, weekly or monthly tasks, as well as missions available at certain times and the platform does not provide a mobile version, which is yet to come.
+Currently, the SAP gamification solution does not offer mechanics of daily, weekly, or monthly tasks or missions available at certain times.
+The platform does not provide a mobile version, which is yet to come.

 Why All This Fuss With Gamified Business Solutions?

 The popularity of game technologies and their business adaptation continues to grow.
-The arrival of such global giant as SAP into the gamification market has marked the beginning of a new phase of the gamification industry, namely turning it from a novel and exotic to more mainstream technology.
-The SAP Cloud Platform Gamification with its 300,000 customers worldwide who are successfully using its applications and innovations has proven its efficiency and reliability, helping easily incorporate gamification concepts into new and existing applications.
+The arrival of such a global giant as SAP into the gamification market has marked the beginning of a new phase of the gamification industry, namely turning it from a novel and exotic to more mainstream technology.
+The SAP Cloud Platform Gamification, with its 300,000 customers worldwide who are successfully using its applications and innovations, has proven its efficiency and reliability, helping easily incorporate gamification concepts into new and existing applications.

 Gamification provides both employees and clients with a positive & engaging experience.
-Through daily tasks and achievements, businesses manage to increase clients’ and employees’ loyalty and virality.
-Game bonuses help with promotion of the new products and services and serve as the reminder about some old ones.
+Through daily tasks and achievements, businesses increase clients’ and employees’ loyalty and virality.
+Game bonuses help with the promotion of new products and services and serve as a reminder about some old ones.
 Long story short, gamification is so popular simply because it works.